A polyhedral approach to the invariant of Bierstone and Milman: Introduction

 \section{Introduction}

+The goal of this article is to prove that the local invariant for resolution of singularities in characteristic zero by Bierstone and Milman \cite{BMheavy} can be determined using polyhedra associated to the singularity.

 In his celebrated paper \cite{Hiro64} Hironaka proved the existence of resolution of singularities for arbitrary dimensional algebraic varieties over fields of characteristic zero.
 The original proof is quite complicated and consists of more than 200 very technical pages.
 Moreover, the result is not constructive.
-Nowadays there are quite accessible and constructive proofs available, which are all based on Hironaka's work.
-The first results in this direction were published about 25 years ago by Bierstone and Milman \cite{BMSimpleConstr}, \cite{BMheavy} and Villamayor \cite{OrlandoConstr}, \cite{OrlandoPatch}.
-More recent approaches are for example by Bravo, Encinas and Villamayor \cite{AnaSantiOrlando05}, Cutkosky \cite{CutBook}, Encinas and Hauser \cite{SantiHerwig}, Hauser \cite{HerwigCharZero}, Koll{\'a}r \cite{Kollar} and W{\l}odarczyk \cite{Wlo}.
+Nowadays, there are quite accessible and constructive proofs available, which are based on Hironaka's work.
+First results on this were published by Bierstone and Milman \cite{BMSimpleConstr}, \cite{BMheavy} and Villamayor \cite{OrlandoConstr}, \cite{OrlandoPatch}.
+Other references are for example \cite{AnaSantiOrlando05,CutBook,EncinasHauser,Hauser,Kollar,Wlo}.
+In recent years new techniques using stack-theoretic weighted blow-ups created even more efficiency in desingularization in characteristic zero, e.g., \cite{AQ,ATW_weighted, McQuillan,Quek}.
+In contrast to this, there are only results in small dimension, for special cases, or for weaker versions of resolution of singularities in positive and mixed characteristics.
+Since we focus in the present article on the characteristic zero situation, we do not go deeper into the details here and only point out that a technical tool that turned out to be useful for investigations in positive characteristic is Hironaka's characteristic polyhedron of a singularity \cite{HiroCharPoly} which arises as a suitable projection of the Newton polyhedron.

-In positive characteristic Abhyankar was the first to show resolution of singularities for surfaces and he also proved the case of dimension 3 if the characteristic of the base field $ k $ is not $ 2, 3 $ or $ 5 $ ($ k $ algebraically closed!).
-Both results have been simplified by Cutkosky in \cite{Cut3fold} and \cite{CutSurf}.
-(For the precise references to Abhyankar's original papers see also Cutkosky's articles).

-In the appendix of \cite{CGO} Hironaka gave an alternative approach to the resolution of hypersurfaces of dimension $ 2 $.
-There he made intensive use of the characteristic polyhedron of a singularity, which he introduced in \cite{HiroCharPoly}.
-Following his strategy Cossart, Jannsen and Saito \cite{CJS} extended the proof to arbitrary excellent schemes of dimension at most $ 2 $.
-(This includes in particular the arithmetic case over $ \IZ $!).
-Again the characteristic polyhedron played a crucial role.
-Already several years before Lipman proved resolution of singularities for 2-dimensional excellent schemes in \cite{LipDim2}.
-But in contrast to \cite{CJS} his approach is not only using blow-ups but also normalizations.
-Therefore it is not clear how Lipman's proof extends to the case where the scheme is embedded into a regular ambient scheme.

-In \cite{CPmixed} Cossart and Piltant extend their previous work (\cite{CP1}, \cite{CP2}) and prove the existence of a birational and global resolution in dimension $ 3 $ in the arithmetic case.
-Since their result is not given by a resolution algorithm, it is not clear that the resolution is achieved purely by blow-ups in regular centers and the problem of embedded resoultion of singularities in dimension $ 3 $ is still open.

-There are programs which try to tackle the proof for arbitrary characteristic.
-But up to now none of them succeeded to show resolution in arbitrary dimension.
-By using so called alterations de Jong \cite{deJong} was able to prove a weaker form of resolution in positive characteristic for all dimensions (where the term ``birational" has to be replaced by ``generically finite").